Cristos Negros of Central America and Mexico: Notable shrines/sanctuaries

 In the community of El Cuastecomate, in the municipality of Ejutla, Jalisco, there is a chapel dedicated to the Lord of Esquipulas.
-It was built by Dr. J. Ruano Rossil, a retired United States scientist, who also donated its beautiful Black Christ sculpture.
-He wrote the song "Don't Close Your Arms to Me, My Lord of Esquipulas," to welcome the Christ of Esquipulas into this community.
+It was built by Dr. Jorge Ruano Rossil, a retired United States scientist, who also donated its beautiful Black Christ sculpture.
+He wrote the song "Don't Close Your Arms to Me, My Lord of Esquipulas", to welcome the Christ of Esquipulas into this community.
 A small image of the Christ of Esquipulas, also donated by the same doctor, is now venerated by the people of San Juan de Amula in the municipality of El Limón, Jalisco.

 The Cristo Negro shrine in Arena Blanco, El Progreso, Yoro, Honduras is a major pilgrimage site January 15, attracting up to 10,000 people, as the image here is recognized as a replica of the one in Esquipulas.
 This event attracts visitors from various countries in Central America and even from Puerto Rico and Spain.